kaiprager/kaiprager/README.md

 - 💬 Ask me about **anything**

-<p align="center">I'm a dynamic and adaptable professional transitioning into the multifaceted world of software development.
+<p>I'm a dynamic and adaptable professional transitioning into the multifaceted world of software development.
 With a background in PR and web design, I bring exceptional social skills, empathy, and commitment to every project.
 I thrive in fast-paced environments and have a knack for quick learning.</p>

-<p align="center">Currently, I'm diving deep into a more-than-one-year Java training program with DCI, clocking in a total of 1800 hours of remote classes.
+<p>Currently, I'm diving deep into a more-than-one-year Java training program with DCI, clocking in a total of 1800 hours of remote classes.
 My focus is on mastering an array of topics:</p>

 <ul align="center">
   <li><b>Java 21:</b> JVM | TDD | JUnit</li>